grosalesr/dockerfiles/packet_tracer7/README.md

 # Build

 * Create a folder
-* Place the Dockerfile, the installer and the script inside the folder
+* Place the Dockerfile and the installer inside the folder
 * Build it using:
 ```
 docker build -t grosalesr/packerttracer7 .